-1. Making a request to a SIRE member for an inspection to take place
+1. Making a request to a SIRE Submitting Company for an inspection to take place

 The first step in this process is to get an inspection commissioned on your vessel.
-In order to do this you would need to approach an existing SIRE Submitting member directly and request they carry out the required inspection on your vessel.
-If a vessel has been inspected by a member in the last 12 months, it may be worth approaching them first to see if they would be willing to commission a further inspection.
+In order to do this you would need to approach an existing SIRE Submitting company directly and request they carry out the required inspection on your vessel.
+If a vessel has been inspected in the last 12 months, it may be worth approaching them first to see if they would be willing to commission a further inspection.

 2. Inspection commissioning and agreeing a date for the inspection

-Once a SIRE member has agreed to commission the inspection on your vessel they will generate a commission within SIRE and appoint their chosen inspector, who will then attend at the agreed date and location.
+Once a submitting company has agreed to commission the inspection on your vessel they will generate a commission within SIRE and appoint their chosen inspector, who will then attend at the agreed date and location.

 3. Remote/physical inspection takes place

-The inspection is then reviewed by the submitting member to ensure there are no errors with the report.
+The inspection is then reviewed to ensure there are no errors with the report.
 Once the review has been completed the report is then processed.
 This then makes the inspection available for you as the operator.

 5. Operator reviews the report and adds any comments

 As the vessel operator you can review the report and make your initial comments on the observations made by the inspector.
 Once comments have been added and saved to the report the inspection can finally be published (details on how to add comments and publish the report can be found here).
-Once the report is published it is then available for all SIRE members to view within SIRE.
+Once the report is published it is then available to view within SIRE.

 Once published, if you wish to make any further comment or clarifications, you can do so as long as the inspection is published and available (usually all SIRE inspections are made available for 12 months).